-“All of our participants have moved from ‘below average’ wellbeing and body image psychological scales to ‘average’ levels,” says Ursula Joy speaking proudly of those taking part in the six-week Body image and confidence (Body Adoration) workshops she has been running since 2013.
+“All of our participants have moved from ‘below average’ wellbeing and body image psychological scales to ‘average’ levels,” says Ursula, speaking proudly of those taking part in the six-week Body image and confidence (Body Adoration) workshops she has been running since 2013.

 While the figures and outcomes (see below) pack a powerful punch, it is the shapeshifting and creative qualities of its inventor (acting, peer support, comedy, cabaret and science, to name but a few) that make this project so Daringly different.

-The project has reached some 200 young people and adults, including those with mental health issues and unemployed.
-It has recently released it’s first impact assessment/report which should further whet the appetite of commissioners in mental and public health and education.
+The project has reached hundreds of young people and adults, including those with mental health issues and unemployed.
+Its first impact assessment/report in 2016 whet the appetite of those working in mental and public health and education.

 “Everyone taking the workshops moves from below average to normal/average on wellbeing and body image scales, says Ursula, “and average levels of self esteem shift to normal by week six of the programme.”